Few things in life are constant: death, taxes, and strangers asking “So what do you do?” within a minute of a handshake.

-To help keep your product on the right path, I’ve assembled a list of five UX principles I use to guide my design process.
+To help keep your product design on the right path, I’ve assembled a list of five UX principles I use to guide my design process.
 Understanding how and why to make UX decisions goes a long way in explaining things to others on the team, which goes an even longer way in getting said UX decisions into the final product.

 Good design is easy to digest: the brain shouldn’t have to expend a ton of energy to figure out what the heck it’s looking at.
 With any luck, people will just “get it” without needing a six-section explanation.